Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 Sharing is caring!

-3 thoughts on “Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert
+3 thoughts on “Jordan Wadi Rum Camping Guide – Best Desert Camps

 1. Camping under million stars in Wadi Rum definitely is a crazy experience.
 I am planning a solo trip to Jordan and your blog is something I am definitely using to plan my trip.
 Thanks